-During the children’s twelve-day stay at Stewart House, children are provided with medical, dental and optometric assessment and treatment.
-For children requiring additional support counselling is available.
+During their 12-day stay at Stewart House, children are provided with medical, dental and optometric assessment and treatment.
+For children requiring additional support, counselling is available.
 This is balanced with health and education programs and out of school activities to boost their self-esteem and promote better physical and mental health.
-These services are provided free of charge to nearly two thousand children a year who attend this unique facility.
+These services are provided free of charge to over 1700 public school children a year who attend this unique facility.

-The health and wellbeing team at Stewart House includes our Student Wellbeing Manager (Clinical Psychologist), Health Liaison Officer, Student Placements Officer and our Wellbeing Liaison Officer who support the children’s wellbeing during their stay.
-We also have a registered nurse position funded through the Northern Sydney Local Heath District of NSW Department of Health.
-The nurse’s role is to perform hearing screening, asthma check, personal hygiene and dietary education for the visiting children whose parents/carers have given permission.
-If any concerns are identified, a report will be sent home to the parent/carer outlining any treatments that occurred as well as any recommendations for further care.
+The health and wellbeing team at Stewart House includes our two Student Wellbeing Managers (one a Clinical Psychologist), a Health Liaison Officer and a Student Placements Officer.
+This team directly supports the children’s wellbeing during their stay and provides advice and assistance to our residential supervisors and school teachers.
+We also have a registered nurse position funded through the Northern Sydney Local Health District of NSW Department of Health.
+The nurse’s role is to perform hearing screening, asthma checks, personal hygiene and dietary education for the visiting children and to ensure they remain healthy throughout their stay.
+If any concerns are identified, parents/carers are contacted and a report will be sent home to the parent/carer outlining any treatments that occurred as well as any recommendations for further care.

 Children may also receive a referral to Go4Fun.
 Go4Fun is a free healthy lifestyle program for children aged 7-13 years with a focus on healthy eating and getting active.